jmushailov/Random_Forest_Regression/README.md

-# Random_Forest_Regression
+# Random_Forest_Regression Template
 Template with several classes I made for RF regression.
-Has a class for diagnostics, data manipulation and soon a financial modelling one.
+Has a class for diagnostics, data manipulation, FRED integration and soon financial modelling for price optimization.